Katie Ziraldo9-Minute Read

 Works well in dry climates |

-Susceptible to mold and mildew, so homeowners may have to undergo mold removal |
+Susceptible to mold and mildew, so homeowners may need to schedule mold removal |

 Highly customizable textures |

-Can’t be easily painted because moisture from paint can cause mold to form |
+Not easy to paint because moisture from paint can cause mold |

 Stucco costs less than brick, stone, most wood and some vinyl and aluminum siding |